 - the improvement of symptoms within six months after the stressor or stressors are removed

-- symptoms that are not the result of another diagnosis
+- symptoms that aren’t the result of another diagnosis

-If you are diagnosed with an adjustment disorder, you would probably benefit from treatment.
+If you receive an adjustment disorder diagnosis, you would probably benefit from treatment.
 You may require only short-term treatment or may need to be treated over an extended period of time.
 Adjustment disorder is typically treated with therapy, medications, or a combination of both.

 Therapy is the primary treatment for an adjustment disorder.
 Your doctor or healthcare provider may recommend you see a mental health professional.
 You may be referred to a psychologist or mental health counselor.
 However, if your doctor thinks that your condition requires medication, they may refer you to a psychiatrist or psychiatric nurse practitioner.

-Going to therapy can help you return to a regular level of functioning.
-Therapists offer you their emotional support and can help you understand the cause of your adjustment disorder.
-This together can help you develop skills to cope with future stressful situations.
+Going to therapy may enable you to return to a regular level of functioning.
+Therapists offer you their emotional support and can assist you in understand the cause of your adjustment disorder.
+This may help you develop skills to cope with future stressful situations.